Cmmatrubai/Cognitext/cognitext-extension/install.md

 1. Navigate to any article or text-heavy webpage
 2. Click the Cognitext extension icon
 3. Click "Simplify This Page"
-4. The simplified text should appear in an overlay
+4. The simplified text should appear in the Electron app overlay window

 ## Troubleshooting